The best photo editing software for Macs in 2023

 • Subscription-based

-Adobe Lightroom has long been one of the go-to editing programs, especially among photographers who need to edit high volumes of work, such as wedding and event photographers.
+Adobe Lightroom has been one of the go-to editing programs, especially among photographers who need to edit high volumes of work, such as wedding and event photographers.
 It makes batch editing extremely easy, saving you tons of time when processing entire client galleries.
 You can also easily organize and manage your library with search functions, catalogs, and labeling tools.

 Lightroom has full raw compatibility and extensive camera and lens profiles for easy and accurate automatic adjustments.
 You can use third-party editing presets, saving you even more time if you find something you like that doesn’t need further adjustments.

 It is important to note that there are two versions of Lightroom: Lightroom Classic and Lightroom CC (Creative Cloud).
 Lightroom Classic is a desktop-based application, meaning files are stored on your computer or external hard drives.
 In contrast, all of your images are stored in the Cloud with the Cloud version.
 Because of that, you will need a decently fast internet connection.
 But your files will be backed up automatically, which is a plus if something happens that would put your physical backups at risk.
-Unfortunately, you can’t print from the Cloud version, so Lightroom Classic may be the better choice if you to print your client images.
+Unfortunately, you can’t print from the Cloud version, so Lightroom Classic may be the better choice if you plan to print your client images.

 Best free: Apple Photos